a25patel/data-structures/assessments/pretest/post-test.md

 ##### !question

+## Problem-Solving Process

 Please detail how you approached the problem.
+Understanding how you approach problems is really critical to your career as an engineer, and we want to know as much as we can about how you think about problem solving, so please leave as detailed an answer as possible.

 * How did you approach this problem?
 * What things did you try that didn't work?